-In many ways, this is why Arts SU exists.
-We are a registered charity and independent from the University of Arts London with a staff team working purely for the benefit of its students.
+This is in many ways why Arts SU exists.
+We are a registered charity and independent from the University of Arts, London supported by a staff team working purely for the benefit of its students.

-Every student at the University is automatically a member of the Students' Union.
+Every student at the University is automatically a member of the Students' Union!
 This means you can access all the support and opportunities we provide.
-Your needs and interests are also represented by our six Elected Officers who are elected every year.
+Your needs and interests are also represented by our 6 Elected Officers who are elected every year.

 What might a Course Rep need help with?

 Examples of things that Course Reps typically might seek support with include:

-- Breakdown of communication between student representatives and staff. - Feeling overwhelmed by student feedback and/or complaints. - Confusion about how to raise feedback with students or staff. - Worries about how the role might be impacting your studies. - Lack of engagement or feedback from students.
+- · Breakdown of communication between student representatives and staff. - · Feeling overwhelmed by student feedback and/or complaints. - · Confusion about how to raise feedback with students or staff. - · Worries about how the role might be impacting your studies. - · Lack of engagement or feedback from students.

-Uncertainty or anxiety about how to deal with a particular issue.
+· Uncertainty or anxiety about how to deal with a particular issue.